keldu/WiiWeight/README.md

 Calibration was done at one weight point with another scale,
 so it really isn't calibrated.

 Compile with `gcc -o wiiweight wiiweight.c`.
-It's not that hard.

 To use this the wii balance board has to be connected and you need the assigned number by ev.
 Use `evtest` to check which number `$X` is assigned to the balance board and pass it with `./wiiweight /dev/input/event$X`.